OpenSwiftUIProject/OpenSwiftUI/README.md

 The project is for the following purposes:
 - Build GUI app on non-Apple platform (eg. Linux & Windows)
-- Diagnose and debug SwfitUI issues on Apple platform
+- Diagnose and debug SwiftUI issues on Apple platform

 And the API design is to stay the same as the original SwiftUI API as possible.